ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 And that’s it for now!
 I hope you’re as excited as I am about this new release 🙌

-_[TO FINISH]_ If have features that I missed in mind, or if you would like to see some of the ones I mentioned prioritised, please comment this article and/or [create an issue or open a discussion on the official repo](https://github.com/jeremydaly/dynamodb-toolbox) with the `v1` label 👍
+If you have in mind features that I missed, or would like to see some of the ones I mentioned prioritised, please comment this article and/or [create an issue or open a discussion on the official repo](https://github.com/jeremydaly/dynamodb-toolbox) with the `v1` label 👍

 See you soon!